Sloppy Pulled Pork Sliders with Jalapeños & Cheddar

 • 6 jalapeños

-• 4 tbsp BBQ juice (collected liquid from the ovenproof dish from part 1, becomes jelly-like when cooled)
+• 4 tbsp BBQ jus (liquid collected from the heatproof dish of part 1, becomes jelly-like when cooled)

 • 1 tbsp teriyaki sauce